memfault/interrupt/_drafts/arm-cortex-m-exceptions-and-nvic.md

 Exceptions are configured on Cortex-M devices using a small set of registers within the **System Control Space** (**SCS**).
 An in-depth list of all the registers involved in exception handling can be found in the "Exception status and control" section of the ARMv7-M reference manual [^4].
-A great way to build out an understanding of how the exception subsystem works is to walk through some of these.
+A great way to build out an understanding of how the exception subsystem works is to walk through the registers used to configure it.
 In the sections below we will explore the highlights.

+> If you already have a good feel for Cortex-M exception configuration, I'd recommend skipping to the
+> [advanced topics section](#advanced-topics) which covers a couple different Cortex-M implementation
+> details worth noting regarding exceptions or to test your knowledge with a more [complex configuration example](#complex-config-example)!

+{:.no_toc}

-## Interrupt Control and State Register (ICSR) - 0xE000ED04
+### Interrupt Control and State Register (ICSR) - 0xE000ED04

 `ICSR` bit assignments:
 ![](img/armv-m-exceptions/icsr.png)